MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/setup/plan-your-content.md

  **Involve your users**

 Involving users in the content creation process encourages them to use Microsoft Search in Bing.
-Ask them to use the feedback link in work results or the Edge or Chrome search extension to suggest bookmarks and Q&amp;As.
+Ask them to use the feedback link in work results or the Edge or Chrome search extension to suggest bookmarks and Q&As.
 In addition to suggesting content, they can report errors, like broken or invalid links, and provide other feedback.

 ## Create high-quality content

  **Titles and descriptions**

-People use bookmarks or Q&amp;A titles and descriptions to determine if they address their search intent or if they need to try a different search.
+People use bookmarks or Q&A titles and descriptions to determine if they address their search intent or if they need to try a different search.
 Titles and descriptions should reflect the core purpose of the result.

 A good example of a title might be 'Childcare benefits,' with a description of 'Learn about benefits to help pay child care costs.'
 This informs users who search for 'childcare' that monetary support benefits are available and provides them a link to find out more.

-Q&amp;A titles should pose a question and the description should provide a short but useful answer.
+Q&A titles should pose a question and the description should provide a short but useful answer.
 If there's additional information that would be helpful, link to it.

  **Keywords**

 Keywords are the terms people in your organization search for on Bing to discover work results.
-Make your bookmarks and Q&amp;As easier to find by including the right keywords.
+Make your bookmarks and Q&As easier to find by including the right keywords.
 To identify these keywords, start by answering these questions:

 - Which search terms are used to find the information you've identified?